claranet/terraform-signalfx-detectors/README.md

 ## :loudspeaker: Goal

-This project aims to speed up alerting deployment and apply infrastructure as code process to monitoring.
-It could also be a place to collect, share and improve alerting rules on popular tools and environments through SignalFx and Terraform.
+This project aims to speed up alerting deployment and apply infrastructure as code process to your monitoring.
+It could also be a place to collect, share and improve alerting rules on popular services and environments through SignalFx and Terraform.

-__Note__: These templates implementation is opinionated and enforce best practices which ensure homogeneity but will also restrict the usage and capabilities even if it tries to provide as much flexibility as possible.
+__Note__: These templates implementation is opinionated and enforce best practices which ensure homogeneity but it will also restrict the usage and capabilities even if it tries to provide as much flexibility as possible.

 ## :bell: Modules